marcodallastella/sovraffollamento_carcerario/README.md

 ## Introduction

 This project provides aggregated and up-to-date data on the issue of prison overcrowding in Italy.
 This data is crucial for understanding systemic inefficiencies, human rights issues, and the capacity planning of the Italian penal system.
+Takaways and data visualizations are available at [sovraffollamentocarcerario.it](https://www.sovraffollamentocarcerario.it).

 The need for this project stems from the scattered and difficult-to-access nature of Italy's prison overcrowding data.
 The Ministry of Justice provides two main types of data: